Element Rendering

 All other parameters will be sent as arguments to the Clerk.io API.

-Here is an example of how to initialize a Content automatically and manually.
+Here is an example of how to initialise a Element automatically and manually.

 <!-- Automatically Initialised -->